charanreddybr05/guest-book/README.md

 # Demonstrate Blue/Green and Canary deployment for the application (For example: Change the background color or font in the new version  etc.)
-a) For the first time we deployed the application the version of the app is
+a) For the first time we deployed the application the version of the app is gcr.io/google-samples/gb-frontend:v4
+b) Once we change the content in the source code, run the below command
+  $ helm upgrade myrelease repo/guestbook  --set=image.tag=v5
+c) Now we can see the latest changes in the browser.